2009 World Matchplay

 The 2009 Stan James World Matchplay was the 16th annual staging of the World Matchplay tournament by the Professional Darts Corporation.
-The tournament took place from 19–26 July 2009.
+The tournament took place from 19 to 26 July 2009.
 As usual it was staged at the Winter Gardens in Blackpool.

 World number one Phil Taylor successfully defended his title, beating Terry Jenkins in the final to win his tenth World Matchplay.

 Prize fund

 The prize fund was increased to £400,000, which was £100,000 more than the last World Matchplay.